usagov/usagov-2021/docs/PagesCloudGov.md

 ### 2. Create Site

 Go to <https://pages.cloud.gov/sites> and click the "+Add site" button.
 On a desktop screen, the button is in the top right corner of the page.
-This opnes a new page titled "Make a new site."
+This opens a new page titled "Make a new site."
 Under "Use your own GitHub repository" , paste the URL for your repository above and select "usa-gov" as the site's organization.
 Then press the "Add repository-based site" button.
 You may need to give Pages access to enable web hooks in your repository for it to deploy updates on a push.

 Once configured, your site should be listed along with a link to "View repo" on GitHub.
 Click on your site's title, and then click on "Site Settings" in the left sidebar.
 Make sure that "Static HTML" is set under Advanced Settings > Site engine.